 Medkitdoc raises seven million euros

-With its telemedicine platform, the start-up wants to help chronically ill patients.
-The concept convinced new investors.
+The start-up wants to help chronically ill patients with its telemedicine platform.
+The concept has convinced new investors.

 Medkitdoc has raised seven million euros.
 The new investor Vorwerk Ventures led the seed financing round.
-Acton Capital also got in for the first time, and existing investors such as Picus Capital and Flixbus founders Jochen Engert and Daniel Krauss invested in the health start-up again.
+Acton Capital is also a new investor, and existing investors such as Picus Capital and Flixbus founders Jochen Engert and Daniel Krauss have also invested in the health start-up once again.

-Medkitdoc plans to use the capital to expand its software and grow its team.
-"We want to build a comprehensive remote care offering for chronically ill patients and provide 24/7 coverage with a nationwide network of doctors," says co-founder Dorian Koch of the Gründerszene.
-The company hopes its app can be recognized as a digital care app in the future.
+Medkitdoc intends to use the capital to develop its software and expand its team.
+"We want to build a comprehensive remote care offering for chronically ill patients and enable 24/7 coverage with a nationwide network of doctors," says co-founder Dorian Koch to the start-up scene.
+The company hopes that its app can be recognized as a digital care application in the future.

 The start-up, founded in 2020, is backed by a team of four.
-Benjamin Gutermann and Dorian Koch lead the company together with Patrick Bieg and Nicolai Nieder.
-Medkitdoc has developed a platform for remote medical treatments.
-Chronically ill patients in nursing homes can receive advice from doctors via video chat.
-The nursing home staff is provided with medical devices such as stethoscopes, infrared thermometers and blood pressure monitors, which transmit the data to the doctors via an app.
-This allows treatment without the need for a doctor's home visit.
+Benjamin Gutermann and Dorian Koch run the company together with Patrick Bieg and Nicolai Nieder.
+Medkitdoc has developed a platform for remote medical treatment.
+Chronically ill patients in care homes can receive advice from doctors via video chat.
+The care home staff are provided with medical devices such as stethoscopes, infrared thermometers and blood pressure monitors, which transmit the data to the doctors via an app.
+This enables treatment without the need for a doctor to visit the patient at home.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?